mterion/courseraCleaningDataProjectW4/codebookSimple_Version.md

 This data set contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set.

 ### Description:
-Data in dataset contains 180 rows and 88 variables for
+Data in dataset contains 180 rows and 88 variables for mean and std
-  * mean(): Mean value
-  * std(): Standard deviation

 The whole data set has been grouped by
   *subject -